 As the first scale of training is relaxation, at the start of your warm up you should take some time to let your horse relax.
 If it’s safe to do so, walk around on a long rein so that they can stretch their head and neck forwards and down.

 Use this time to check your position too – sitting evenly in the saddle with equal weight in each stirrup and sitting up straight.

-“It’s absolutely fine for your horse to slow down and drop his neck over the poles,” says Jay.
-“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where he’s putting his feet.
+“It’s absolutely fine for your horse to slow down and drop their neck over the poles,” says Jay.
+“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where they’re putting his feet.

 Moving up to trot, ride your horse from your leg into an even contact.
 Some horses, especially youngsters, tend to fall in around the turns.

-As you trot round you want to encourage your horse to stay away from your inside leg — ask for a step or two of leg-yield so he’s stepping away from your inside leg.
+As you trot round you want to encourage your horse to stay away from your inside leg — ask for a step or two of leg-yield so they’re stepping away from your inside leg.

 “With young horses I find that you have to hold their hand a bit,” says Jay.
-“Your contact can offer your horse a little security and connection, but he shouldn’t rely on or sit on that contact.
+“Your contact can offer your horse a little security and connection, but they shouldn’t rely on or sit on that contact.

 “Test this by giving and retaking your reins.
 Your horse should stay in the same rhythm and shouldn’t fall flat on their face.”

 4 Vary the stride length

 As you increase the pace to canter in your showjumping warm-up, you still need to ensure that your horse doesn’t fall in on the corners.